Comparing Equus Total Return (EQS) & Its Peers

 |2.42

-As a group, “Investment offices, not elsewhere classified” companies have a potential upside of 3.77%.
-Given Equus Total Return’s competitors higher probable upside, analysts plainly believe Equus Total Return has less favorable growth aspects than its competitors.
+As a group, “Investment offices, not elsewhere classified” companies have a potential upside of 13.18%.
+Given Equus Total Return’s rivals higher probable upside, analysts clearly believe Equus Total Return has less favorable growth aspects than its rivals.

 Summary

-Equus Total Return competitors beat Equus Total Return on 7 of the 10 factors compared.
+Equus Total Return rivals beat Equus Total Return on 7 of the 10 factors compared.

 Equus Total Return, Inc. is a business development company (BDC) specializing in leveraged buyouts, management buyouts, corporate partnerships/joint ventures, growth and expansion capital, acquisition financing, roll-up acquisition strategies, operational turnarounds, recapitalizations of existing businesses, special situations, equity and equity-oriented securities issued by privately owned companies, debt securities including subordinate debt, debt convertible into common or preferred stock, or debt combined with warrants and common and preferred stock, and preferred equity financing.
 It invests in small to mid-sized companies and acts as a lead investor.
 It invests in technology, telecommunication, financial services, natural resource and industrial manufacturing and services.
 It invests in companies engaged in the alternative energy, real estate, healthcare, education, e-learning, leisure and entertainment, and foreign investment sector in the United States, China, India, and Europe.
 It investments include common and preferred stock, debt convertible into common or preferred stock, debt combined with warrants and options, and other rights to acquire common or preferred stock.
 It seeks to invest in companies between $1 million to $25 million with revenues between $5 million and $150 million with EBITDA between $2 million to $50 million.
 It seeks to take control and non-control equity positions.
 Equus Total Return, Inc. was founded in 1991 and is based in Houston, Texas with additional office in Vancouver, Canada.